open-telemetry/oteps/text/0250-Composite_Samplers.md

 ### Prototyping

-A prototype implementation of ComposableSamplers for Java is available for review at [PR 1443](https://github.com/open-telemetry/opentelemetry-java-contrib/pull/1443).
+A prototype implementation of ComposableSamplers for Java is available, see [ConsistentSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/consistent-sampling/src/main/java/io/opentelemetry/contrib/sampler/consistent56/ConsistentSampler.java) and its subclasses.

 ## Prior art